ibm-cloud-docs/instructlab/gettingstarted.md

 {: #instructlab_access}
 {: step}

-The {{site.data.keyword.product_name}} service is under development and is not yet generally available.
+The {{site.data.keyword.instructlab_short}} service is under development and is not yet generally available.
 The project is currently at capacity with a limited number of critical test projects involved.
 As the service develops, capacity is expected to added.
 For your project to be considered, send an email to `instructlab@ibm.com` with the following information.
 You can find your account ID on the [Account settings](https://cloud.ibm.com/account/settings){: external} page.
 Allow 1-2 business days for the request to be processed.
 After you are allowlisted, you can access the InstructLab UI and CLI.

 To